 Along with the turtle unlocks, the store has game helping boost items as well as weapon and gear upgrades, all at a hefty price.
 When it comes to the presentation itself, the animations and overall look are top notch (as long as this latest incarnation of the character designs don't annoy you), and the sound is decent if for the caveat that the turtles only have a couple sound clips, and you will hear them over and over and over again, often in a single run.

 So as endless runners go, TMNT: Rooftop Run gets a pass.
 Its balance of orbs verse attacking keeps the game interesting, and the game looks and plays well.
 Its paywall shenanigans are a problem however (and funnily enough, the game starts off with a warning that the real money options can be turned off in your settings), so really unless you're a fan of the Teenage Mutant Ninja Turtles or a hardcore endless runner player, this could easily be overlooked.

 Description#1 App in 80 countries!
-Now, you can play as Leo, Donnie, Raph, or Mikey in this action packed combat runner with an all new vehicle mode!
-Run, jump, fight and now drive through New York’s endless cityscape as you rid it from the Foot Clan, Kraang, Dimension X and now Baxter Stockman.
+You can play as Leo, Donnie, Raph, Mikey, or unlockable characters April and Casey Jones in this action packed combat runner with vehicle mode!
+Run, jump, fight and drive through New York’s endless cityscape as you rid it from the Foot Clan, Kraang, Dimension X and Baxter Stockman.

 Collect energy orbs to unlock exclusive weapons, gear, and boosts that will keep you one step ahead of the Kraang ship.
 One-touch controls combine with ninja moves and shell shocking battles for an epic gaming experience.
 BOOYAKASHA!

-*Drive the Shellraiser through the streets of New York in the all new vehicle mode!
+*Drive the Shellraiser through the streets of New York during vehicle mode

 *Jump ramps, crush obstacles and tap to shoot the garbage cannon at oncoming enemies